Karlsruhe Institute of Technology: Computer facilities

-The Steinbuch Centre for Computing (SCC), named after Karl Steinbuch, was formed in 2008 when the main computer facilities of the University of Karlsruhe merged with those at Forschungszentrum Karlsruhe.
+The Scientific Computing Center (SCC), formerly called Steinbuch Centre for Computing, named after Karl Steinbuch, was formed in 2008 when the main computer facilities of the University of Karlsruhe merged with those at Forschungszentrum Karlsruhe.
 It is responsible for the university's IP connectivity and provides central services (Mail, Web, campus management) for students and employees.
 It supplies students with 10 fully equipped computer rooms, one professional print office and a wireless network providing access to the whole campus area.
 Some departments, like computer science, physics, and mathematics, run their own computer facilities as well.

 The SCC operates some of the fastest computers in Germany: